tbaptistal/MORPHE2US/docs/4_building_a_model.md

 python MORPHE2US_pipeline.py --excel MORPHE2US_Scenario_1.xlsx --output output_Scenario_1.json
 ```

 The --excel and --output parameters aren't mandatory and are by default replaced by MORPHE2US.xlsx & output.json.
-When you use the default names, the simple following command can be exectuted:
+When you use the default names, the simple following command can be executed:

 ```bash
 python MORPHE2US_pipeline.py